Twenty Tips For New Cyclists

 - Running repairs – Learn how to do a few repairs and maintenance tweaks that you may need when out on a ride.
 At the least learn how to change an inner tube and /or repair a puncture, also learn how the barrel adjusters on your brakes and gear cables work just in case.

-- Tools – Carry a small emergency toolkit just in case you need to make running repairs while you’re out on a ride. (see this article for suggestions)
+- Tools – Carry a small emergency toolkit just in case.
+You never know when you might need to make running repairs while you’re out on a ride. (see this article for suggestions)

 The roads aren’t as dangerous as many would have you believe but you should still take a few basic precautions to help yourself stay safe, and if you’re off roading then some of these suggestions will still work for you.

 - Bright clothing – It’s no coincidence that most cycling specific clothing is brightly coloured.
-It stands to reason that you shouldn’t wear black when it’s darker, but wearing bright coloured clothing all the time will just add to your level of visibility.
+It stands to reason that you shouldn’t wear black when it’s darker, but wearing bright colours all the time will improve your level of visibility.

 - Reflective tape – As with clothing anything you do to increase visibility can only help.
 Adding a few small pieces of reflective tape to the moving parts of your bike (usually pedals and wheels) will just help to make you stand out from the crowd.